Mtnikmaram/project1/README.md

 I have got some ideas from love running and coffee coders project but i tried to write the codes by myself.

 # Acknowledgements
 The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
 As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.
-Wawas Woods is a fictional company but it exists in everything but the business title.
-Currently it is more of a hobby!